-FAE shows potential to be a strong foundation model for timeseries analysis, but so far, we have only trained and tested the model with a rather small number of datasets from a limited number of different domains, and thus still require further assessment.
+from a particular domain, and thus still require further assessment.
 Indeed, thorough testing and validation would be necessary to assess FAE's performance and generalization capabilities in different scenarios.
 Ultimately, the effectiveness of FAE as a foundation model would depend on its performance in various real-world scenarios and its ability to generalize to different datasets and different domains.